awsdocs/amazon-emr-management-guide/doc_source/emr-clusters-in-a-vpc.md

 ## Private subnets<a name="emr-vpc-private-subnet"></a>

-Private subnets allow you to launch AWS resources without requiring the subnet to have an attached internet gateway\.
-This might be useful, for example, in an application that uses these private resources in the backend\.
-Those resources can then initiate outbound traffic using a NAT instance located in another subnet that has an internet gateway attached\.
-For more information about this scenario, see [Scenario 2: VPC with Public and Private Subnets \(NAT\)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html)\.
+A private subnet lets you launch AWS resources without requiring the subnet to have an attached internet gateway\.
+Amazon EMR supports launching clusters in private subnets with release versions 4\.2\.0 or later\.

-**Important**
+**Note**
-Amazon EMR only supports launching clusters in private subnets in releases 4\.2 or later\.
+For Amazon EMR clusters in private subnets, we recommend that you use [VPC endpoints for Amazon S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html)\.
+With VPC endpoints, traffic from S3 stays within the VPC and there are no additional NAT gateway charges when your cluster interacts with data in S3\.

-The following are differences from public subnets:
+Private subnets differ from public subnets in the following ways:
 + To access AWS services that do not provide a VPC endpoint, you still must use a NAT instance or an internet gateway\.
 + At a minimum, you must provide a route to the Amazon EMR service logs bucket and Amazon Linux repository in Amazon S3\.
 For more information, see [Minimum Amazon S3 policy for private subnet](private-subnet-iampolicy.md)
 + If you use EMRFS features, you need to have an Amazon S3 VPC endpoint and a route from your private subnet to DynamoDB\.